sudesh0sudesh/OpenCVE_AI/README.md

 ----------------

-The purpose of this FORK is to extract vendor information from summaries using Open AI due to delays in NVD approvals and difficulty in tracking NVDs.
+The purpose of this FORK is to extract vendor information from summaries using Open AI due to delays in NVD approvals and difficulty in tracking Vendors.

 Try **for free** OpenCVE on [https://www.opencve.io](https://www.opencve.io) or check [documentation](https://docs.opencve.io) to install it yourself.